 Linn County's unemployment rate remains one of the highest in Oregon and many residents are underemployed or are in low-paying jobs.
-The City is allocating CDBG funds to assist businesses with job creation through special economic development activities.
-Funds would be distributed through no- or low-interest loans to help with property acquisition, reconstruction, rehabilitation, new commercial or industrial buildings, structures, and other real property improvements.
+The City is allocating \$36,000 in CDBG funds to assist businesses with job creation through special economic development activities.
+A portion of these fFunds would be distributed to the Small Business Management Program at Linn Benton Community College to offset costs for low-income residents to participate in the management program at a greatly reduced cost (\$20,000) and to hire a Spanish-speaking instructor.
+The remaining funds (\$16,000) will provide grants to new businesses or existing small businesses to offset start-up or expansion costs. through no-or low interest loans to help with Funds can be used for property acquisition, rent, start up costs, reconstruction, rehabilitation, new commercial or industrial buildings, structures, and other real property improvements.